CtrlK

 Suggestions

-Remove all generic sections (Prerequisites, Instructions, Output, Error Handling, Resources) that contain no skill-specific content
+Remove generic boilerplate sections (Prerequisites, Instructions, Output, Error Handling, Resources) and replace with actionable cache key design patterns with concrete examples

 DimensionReasoningScore